What Is the Elder Justice Act (EJA)?

 The Council and Advisory Board

-The Council coordinates the activities of federal, state, local, and private agencies in combating elder abuse.
+The Council coordinates the activities of federal, state, local, and private elder abuse agencies.
 The Council is required to provide reports and recommendations to Congress.

-It adopted its first recommendations in May 2014.
-The Advisory Board was established to support the Council in developing plans and recommendations to combat elder abuse.
+The Advisory Board supports the Council in developing plans and recommendations to combat elder abuse.

-The Advisory Board is made up of 27 members who are appointed by the Secretary and who are experts in the field of elder abuse, neglect, and exploitation.
+The Advisory Board includes 27 members appointed by the Secretary of the Department of Health and Human Services.
+Each member is an expert in the field of elder abuse, neglect, and exploitation.

 Elder Abuse Forensic Centers

-The EJA authorized grants to create up to ten forensic centers.
-These centers developed expertise in identifying older adult abuse and providing support services to victims.
+The Elder Justice Act authorized grants to create up to ten forensic centers.
+These centers are experts at identifying older adult abuse and providing support services to victims.

 - Develop criteria to determine when elder abuse has occurred and whether it amounts to a crime